 Title IX prohibits sex discrimination in education programs and activities (such as housing, athletics, and employment) at universities that receive federal financial assistance.
 Sex discrimination includes sexual harassment and sexual assault or violence (stalking, domestic violence, rape).

-California Lutheran University does not tolerate any degree of sexual misconduct on or off-campus.
-Sexual misconduct violates the values of our community as well as the University’s mission to educate leaders who are strong in character and in their identity and vocation, and committed to service and justice as articulated in the University’s mission statement.
+California Lutheran University does not tolerate any degree of sexual harassment on or off-campus.
+This prohibited conduct violates the values of our community as well as the University’s mission to educate leaders who are strong in character and in their identity and vocation, and committed to service and justice as articulated in the University’s mission statement.

-Sexual misconduct and assault, including rape, are violations of California Lutheran University’s Standards of Conduct for Students and its sexual harassment policy as well as violations of the California Penal Code.
+Sexual harassment and conduct prohibited by Title IX are violations of California Lutheran University’s Standards of Conduct for Students as well as violations of the California Penal Code.
 Members of the University community, guests and visitors have the right to be free from sexual violence.
 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.

 When accused students are found to have violated this policy, serious sanctions will be imposed.
 This policy is intended to define community expectations and to establish a mechanism for determining when those expectations have been violated.
 The sexual orientation and/or gender identity of individuals engaging in sexual activity is not relevant to allegations under this policy.